Cold Hardy Annual Herbs for Southern California

 Chamomile

 Chamomile grows best for me during our cool season, as it tends to dry out and gradually die back once our hottest months begin.
-It’s not an extremely cold hardy herb, but it also withers in our Summers.
+It makes a delicious, soothing tea—which is my main reason for growing chamomile.
 To preserve chamomile for use throughout the year, I pick the blossoms and dry them for pantry storage.
 You can watch my full How to Harvest & Grow chamomile tutorial for more details.

 Get my recipe for Chamomile Ice cream!
 It is a divine Summer treat made from the dried and saved blossoms.

-A Note on other cold hardy, frost-tolerant herbs
+Other cold hardy, frost-tolerant herbs

 For the purposes of this article, I focused on herbs I grow as annuals here, but there are other cold hardy herbs that are perennial that can do well in our cooler season when planted out in the garden in Fall or Spring.
 Some examples would be: sage, chives, and thyme.
+Many gardeners in colder climates have success with these perennials year after year.
+It’s worth trying to see if they might work for you!

 Other articles you might find helpful after reading this: